-Well after looking all this stuff up, I realized that while I had made tons of cupcakes, I had never actually made a homemade muffin.
-I decided to take the recipe an extra step and make them gluten-free so my mom could enjoy them as well.
-While this recipe was definitely different than most of the store bought muffins that I’ve had, I thought it tasted AMAZING (especially for gluten-free) and I’m looking forward to making more muffins in the future.
+After completing this intense research, I realized that while I had baked lots of cupcakes in my life, I had never actually made a homemade muffin.
+I got to work.
+I decided to take the extra step and make them gluten-free as well.
+This batch of muffins was definitely better than the store bought muffins that I’ve tasted, and I thought the flavors and texture was AMAZING (especially for gluten-free).
+I’m looking forward to making more muffins in the future.

 2 teaspoons baking powder